beauty-yuwen/YL_IND577/Gradient_Descent/readme.md

 1. By its name, the gradient is a vector of partial derivatives of a function with respect to each of its independent variables.
 It is actually finding the derivative of a function.
 (If there is only one independent variable in the function).

 2. After that, it is constantly updated for the value of x so that its derivative reaches a value very close to zero.

+3. In order to ensure the efficiency of the gradient descent method, we need to determine the step size of each update of x to avoid the need to perform a large number of iterations before converging on the result.